andrewdyer/react-feature-toggler/README.md

 // index.tsx
 import React from 'react';
 import ReactDOM from 'react-dom/client';
-import { FeatureToggleProvider } from '@anddye/react-feature-toggle';
+import { FeatureToggleProvider } from 'react-feature-toggler';
 import { featureToggles } from './featureToggles';
 import App from './App';